nashville-software-school/client-side-mastery/book-2-the-neophyte/chapters/IDENTIFYING_DOM_COMPONENTS.md

 Take a look at five blog sites and notice how posts are displayed?
 Do they have things in common?
 What is different?
 Is there one that is easier to read (or not).

 Take this single blog post and match one of the sites you found.
-Provide a link to the site.
+Provide a link to the site in your README.md

 Make sure your JavaScript still works!